opendatadurban/city-frontend/docs/contributing/tasks.md

 Gulp tasks from npm workspaces (such as the review app) can be run as shown:

-**`npx --workspace @govuk-frontend/review -- gulp --tasks`**
+**`npx --workspace @city-frontend/review -- gulp --tasks`**

 This will list out all available tasks for the review app.

-GOV.UK Frontend package build Gulp tasks are defined in [`packages/govuk-frontend/gulpfile.mjs`](/packages/govuk-frontend/gulpfile.mjs) and the [`packages/govuk-frontend/tasks/`](/packages/govuk-frontend/tasks) folder.
+GOV.UK Frontend package build Gulp tasks are defined in [`packages/city-frontend/gulpfile.mjs`](/packages/city-frontend/gulpfile.mjs) and the [`packages/city-frontend/tasks/`](/packages/city-frontend/tasks) folder.

-**`npx --workspace govuk-frontend -- gulp --tasks`**
+**`npx --workspace city-frontend -- gulp --tasks`**

 This will list out all available tasks for the GOV.UK Frontend package.

-Review app Gulp tasks are defined in [`packages/govuk-frontend-review/gulpfile.mjs`](/packages/govuk-frontend-review/gulpfile.mjs) and the [`packages/govuk-frontend-review/tasks/`](/packages/govuk-frontend-review/tasks) folder.
+Review app Gulp tasks are defined in [`packages/city-frontend-review/gulpfile.mjs`](/packages/city-frontend-review/gulpfile.mjs) and the [`packages/city-frontend-review/tasks/`](/packages/city-frontend-review/tasks) folder.

-**`npx --workspace @govuk-frontend/review -- gulp scripts`**
+**`npx --workspace @city-frontend/review -- gulp scripts`**

 This task will:

 - check JavaScript code quality via ESLint (`npm run lint:js`) (using JavaScript Standard Style)
-- bundle JavaScript using Rollup into `./packages/govuk-frontend-review/dist/javascripts`
+- bundle JavaScript using Rollup into `./packages/city-frontend-review/dist/javascripts`

-**`npx --workspace @govuk-frontend/review -- gulp styles`**
+**`npx --workspace @city-frontend/review -- gulp styles`**

 This task will:

 - check Sass code quality via Stylelint (`npm run lint:scss`)
-- compile Sass to CSS into `./packages/govuk-frontend-review/dist/stylesheets`
+- compile Sass to CSS into `./packages/city-frontend-review/dist/stylesheets`

 ## Review app only

-After building the project with `npm run build` the Express.js review app can be started with `npm start --workspace @govuk-frontend/review`.
+After building the project with `npm run build` the Express.js review app can be started with `npm start --workspace @city-frontend/review`.
 This prevents the Gulp tasks triggered by `npm start` from running.

 ## Bundler integration

-After building the project with `npm run build`, you can verify that the `govuk-frontend` package will be consumed correctly by mainstream bundlers with `npm run <BUNDLER_NAME> --workspace @govuk-frontend/bundler-integrations` (where bundler name is one of `rollup`, `webpack` or `vite`).
+After building the project with `npm run build`, you can verify that the `city-frontend` package will be consumed correctly by mainstream bundlers with `npm run <BUNDLER_NAME> --workspace @city-frontend/bundler-integrations` (where bundler name is one of `rollup`, `webpack` or `vite`).

 This will use the specified bundler to compile both `.github/workflows/bundler-integrations/src/default.mjs` which is only importing one component, and `.github/workflows/bundler-integrations/src/initAll.mjs` which is importing and initialising all components via `initAll`.
 This helps us verify that [tree shaking] works as intended.
 The build output for both files is `.github/workflows/bundler-integrations/dist/<BUNDLER_NAME>/[name].js`. `default.js` should not contain the code of other components whilst `initAll.js` should contain the code for all the components.

-You can also run `npm run build:all --workspace @govuk-frontend/bundler-integrations` to run all three bundlers in one go.
+You can also run `npm run build:all --workspace @city-frontend/bundler-integrations` to run all three bundlers in one go.

 [tree shaking]: https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking